-- 121. The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
+- 131. The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made based on past experience, current trends and other relevant factors.
-As some balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates. - 122.
-The items in the balance sheet at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are set out below.
-The list does not include items which are carried at fair value based on recently observed market prices, such as land and buildings, for which the Authority relies on independent advice from specialist valuers. - 123.
-There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be significantly impaired as a result of a need to close facilities and reduce levels of service provision.
+As some balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates. - 132.
+The items in the balance sheet at 31st March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are set out below.
+The list does not include items which are carried at fair value based on recently observed market prices, such as land and buildings, for which the Authority relies on independent advice from specialist valuers.